top of page

 1. Start with data: Measure employee engagement and take proper action - fruit bowls and yoga are not enough.

-2. Support your managers: Yep - this means giving them mentoring or coaching.
+2. Support your managers: Yep - this means giving them mentoring or leadership coaching.
 Just because you promote that awesome software engineer to lead a team - doesn't mean they know how to do it.
-Managers play a crucial role in fostering engagement and enhancing employee performance
+Managers and leaders play a crucial role in fostering engagement and enhancing employee performance.
+Support with development is key.

 3. Provide career growth opportunities: Offering employees opportunities for career advancement, mentorship, professional development, and choice assignments can enhance engagement.

-10. Make collaboration work better: Encouraging collaboration is not enough; support employees to collaborate better—no one wants to be in Zoom all day.
+12. Make collaboration work better: Encouraging collaboration is not enough; support employees to collaborate better - no one wants to be in Zoom all day.

 bottom of page